 - No easy way to layer food in the basket.
 Therefore you’ll sometimes need to shake the contents around for even cooking.

-We were surprised to see this item is still available both online and locally at Walmart, even two years later!
-That should say something about the durability and popularity of this product.
-Twenty four months is a lifetime in the world of sub $100 kitchen gadgets.
+We were surprised to see this item is still available both online and locally at Walmart, even nearly four years later!
+That should say something about the durability and popularity of this product 4 years is a lifetime in the world of sub $100 kitchen gadgets.
 It isn’t unusual to buy something and discover it has been discontinued and replaced with a completely different model six to eight months later.

 Did you enjoy our Farberware air fryer review?
 Was it helpful?
-Please comment to let us know.
+Do you have any questions for us?
+Please let us know in the comment section below.
 If you’d like to purchase this product yourself we would greatly appreciate it if you could purchase via the links or resources we’ve assembled below.
 It really does help us out.

 Where to Purchase: